projectcaluma/projectcaluma.github.io/README.md

 ![Design of Caluma](/assets/images/vision.png)

-While the Caluma Service is generic the Client can be entirely custom with embeddable default components so it can fulfill your specific needs.
+While the Caluma Service is universal, the Client can be entirely custom with embeddable default components so it can fulfill your specific needs.